Tutorial: Building a Michelson Interferometer

 Using the camera, capture images of the interference pattern.
 Note the bright and dark fringes and their spacing.

-Newton rings interference pattern showing circular fringes from two overlapping spherical wavefronts
+Picture of older setup with camera - Newton rings interference pattern showing circular fringes from two overlapping spherical wavefronts

-Experiment 2: Path Difference Measurement
+Experiment 2: Path Difference Measurement (for camera-setup only)

 2.1: Translate the Mirror